 The story was about making tamales with my family— but it was also about love and tradition and growing up.

 I think that’s when I started to understand how precious and powerful stories can be.
-Since then, I’ve been very fortunate to hear and tell many more of them.
+Since then, I’ve had the incredible opportunity to listen to—and tell—many more of them.

 Before becoming an author, I worked as a reporter for The Record newspaper in Stockton, California.
 I covered education, immigration and other topics related to children and families.
 I still love local news.

 My first picture book, Finding the Music/En Pos de la Música, was published in 2015 by Children’s Book Press, an imprint of Lee & Low Books, and my debut middle grade novel, Stef Soto, Taco Queen was published in 2017 by Little, Brown Books for Young Readers.
-I’m proud that Stef has been translated into Korean and Spanish (HarperCollins Español) and has been named to many state reading lists.
+I’m proud that Stef has been translated into Korean, Spanish (HarperCollins Español), and Japanese, and has been named to many state reading lists.

-Coming up next are a charming (and magical!) new chapter book series, Catalina Incognito; The Do-Over, a middle grade book about home, family, and other things that change; and Lola Out Loud, a picture book that celebrates community and the courage it takes to speak up.
+I’m also proud of the charming (and magical!) chapter book series, Catalina Incognito, and Lola Out Loud, a picture book, inspired by Dolores Huerta, that celebrates community and the courage it takes to speak up.

 In addition to degrees in journalism, I hold a doctorate in education.
-My husband, David Siders, and I have two daughters, Alice and Soledad, and we live in Southern California.
+My husband, David Siders, and I have two daughters, Alice and Soledad, and we live in Southern California not far from where I grew up.

 I am represented by Jennifer Laughran of Andrea Brown Literary Agency.